-If you have been injured in an accident involving a motorized vehicle, you may be eligible for both no-fault accident benefits and also a tort claim.
+If you have been injured in a car accident, you may be eligible for both no-fault accident benefits and also a tort claim.

 While accident benefits cover many losses following a motor vehicle accident, they provide only minimum insurance protections.
 Fortunately, if you are injured in a motor vehicle accident and are not at fault, you can additionally pursue a tort claim.
-A tort claim is a lawsuit for compensation for additional losses incurred from the accident, including loss of future income and out-of-pocket expenses that were not provided under the accident benefits claim, as well as for the pain and suffering that you endured.
+A tort claim is a lawsuit to gain compensation for additional losses incurred from the accident, including loss of future income and out-of-pocket expenses that were not provided under the accident benefits claim, as well as for any pain and suffering that you endured.

 You should obtain a consultation with a personal injury lawyer as soon as possible after the accident.
-Given the strict timelines, complicated application forms to obtain accident benefits and the evidentiary requirements of tort claims, the earlier you find a legal representative, the better.
-If there are time-sensitive concerns, such as driving under the influence, then you should contact a personal injury lawyer immediately.
+Given the strict timelines, complicated application forms to obtain accident benefits, and the evidentiary requirements of tort claims, the earlier you find a legal representative, the better.
+Time-sensitive concerns, such as any case involving driving under the influence, mean you should contact a personal injury lawyer immediately.

-At Littlejohn Barristers, we have a dedicated team of professionals with over 25 years of combined experience.
-We have knowledgeable car accident lawyers in Barrie, and we serve Collingwood, Midland and Orillia as well.
+At Littlejohn Barristers, we have a dedicated team of professionals with over 30 years of combined experience.
+We have knowledgeable car accident lawyers in Barrie, and we serve Collingwood, Midland and Innisfil as well.
 If you’ve been injured in a car accident, contact Littlejohn Barristers at 705-725-7355.

 For your convenience, we’re located just minutes from the County Courthouse.
 Call Littlejohn Barristers today at 705-725-7355 to find out how we can help you in your fight for justice.
 Our office is in Barrie, but our lawyers are proud to serve Midland, Collingwood, Orillia and surrounding Ontario areas.